The best way to use all those 5 minutes of downtime every day

 Start with an inventory

 We’re not being proactive with our time because we’re managing tasks from paper to-do lists, emails, voicemails, conversations, notes, files, and ideas.
-“Those are tools; not systems,” says Shreve.
+“Those are sources; not systems,” says Shreve.

 What’s necessary is a master list, or inventory, of all of your tasks.
 Shreve likens it to creating a mission control.
-Bigger than a brain dump, she suggests going around your desk and recording all of your tasks and projects.
+Bigger than a brain dump, she suggests going around your desk and recording all of your tasks.
 Look at files and papers on your desk: Things that are left out are often done so as reminders of what needs to be done, she says.
-As you note action items, you build your task inventory.
+As you note action steps, you build your task inventory.

 Tasks should be small, Shreve says, only reflecting the first action step to get something started, or the next action step to keep something moving forward.
 “These small but powerful steps can move multi-step tasks, projects, and initiatives forward consistently and with ease,” she says.

-Use a digital system, such as a spreadsheet, to record your full inventory of tasks—everything you need to do, no matter the source of the task or when action will take place.
+Use a digital system, such as Outlook, to record your full inventory of tasks—everything you need to do, no matter the source of the task or when action will take place.
 A paper to-do list needs to be completed, while a digital list is a system, says Shreve.
 With all your tasks in one system, you can plan and prioritize for certain days, weeks, and months into the future.

-When you have found time, check your inventory and find a task that fits.
+When you have found time, check your inventory.
 For example, five minutes is enough time to make a phone call that you know will go to voicemail, schedule an appointment, or knock out a quick action step that will keep a priority or a project moving forward.

 “Having an inventory of all tasks in one system allows you to make smart decisions about how to use your time, because all tasks are documented and ready for action,” says Shreve.
 “You can easily become more proactive and less reactive throughout the day.”